Marblehead, Massachusetts: Shoemaking, airplanes, and yachting

 During the late 19th century, Marblehead had a short-term industrial boom from shoe-making factories.
 At the same time, the exceptional harbor attracted yachting by wealthy boat owners, and some yacht clubs established centers there.
-It would become home to the Boston Yacht Club, Corinthian Yacht Club, Eastern Yacht Club, Marblehead Yacht Club, Dolphin Yacht Club, and the oldest junior yacht club in America, the Pleon Yacht Club.
+It would become home to the Boston Yacht Club (the oldest, founded in 1866), Corinthian Yacht Club, Eastern Yacht Club, Marblehead Yacht Club, Dolphin Yacht Club, and the oldest junior yacht club in America, the Pleon Yacht Club.
 This also caused numerous "summer homes" of wealthy Boston residents to be built on Marblehead Neck.
 The building boom would cause Marblehead Light to be replaced in 1896 with a new iron structure since the light of shorter tower was becoming blocked by the large new homes.

 Marblehead was also the site of the Burgess & Curtis Aircraft Factory, where it was the first licensed aircraft manufacturer in the United States.
 William Starling Burgess designed and flight-tested most of the aircraft that were manufactured at the two plant sites in town.
 On August 20, 1912, Alfred Austell Cunningham became the first Marine aviator, taking off from Marblehead Harbor in a Burgess Model H seaplane given to him by the Burgess Company.
 His flight was the start of United States Marine Corps Aviation.